yunxuxiaoyan/seminarISE/data preprocessing/README.md

 Further steps can be found in "autwikiitem.ipynb"
 input: "gndquery.csv", "item_marcrelaut.csv"
 output: "autwikiitem.csv" (the uri of all the items whose authors exist in Wikidata)
-Next, extract information of items in "autwikiitem.csv"
+Next, extract information of items in "autwikiitem.csv" using "autwikiitem.sh"
-Use "autwikiitem.sh"
 - input:
 (in the same path with "autwikiitem.sh")
 "autwikiitwm.csv"